-It emerges around October each year as the Mix102.3 Giant Wheel, and stays in place until May, offering views over Glenelg, the beach and the surrounding suburbs everyday from 10am until 9:30pm.
+It emerges around October each year as the Mix102.3 Giant Wheel, and stays in place until May, offering views over Glenelg, the beach and the surrounding suburbs every day from 10 am until 9:30 pm.

 Enjoy a Cocktail at the Moseley Beach Club

 The Moseley Beach Club first appeared on the sand just north of the Glenelg jetty in 2017.
 Now it’s a welcomed and popular attraction each summer.

-They offer a wide range of drinks – including that cocktail in a pineapple you just have to put on instagram! – and plenty of food to keep you going.
+They offer a wide range of drinks – including that cocktail in a pineapple you just have to put on Instagram – and plenty of food to keep you going.
 There is even a small kids menu.

 Take the Kids to The Beachouse

 There is no entry fee to The Beachouse, you pay as you go along.
-There will often be times sessions where one payment covers everything.
+There will often be timed sessions though where one payment covers everything.
 Look out for them in the mornings, particularly on weekends and in school holidays.

 Eat Yourself Silly

 There are so many food options at Glenelg.
 Anything you could possibly want you can find here somewhere.
 From fast food to chain restaurants, takeaways to cafes, pub meals to fine dining, it’s all here.
-The restaurants are scattered all around the place,

 I recommend trying Doughballs Pizza (for, well, pizza!), Moseley Bar and Restaurant for good pub meals and St. Louis House of Fine Ice Cream & Dessert for coffee and dessert.